harrisonlab/popgen/snp/gwas_case_control_pipeline.md

 mv temp $infile
 done
 ```
 Substitute the missing phenotype values for case-control values.
 0 denotes a missing value.
-Here: 1 is everbearer, 2 is non everbearer
+Here: 1 is everbearer, 2 is non everbearer.
-Requires an input table with sample_id in the first column and phenotype value in the second column (see example file below)
+Requires an input table with sample_id in the first column and phenotype value in the second column (see example file below).
 ```
 phenotype_file=everbearer_scores.txt
 for infile in ${input_file}.out_fix_min05.ped ${input_file}_istraw35.out_fix_min05.ped ${input_file}_istraw90.out_fix_min05.ped